lycis/QtDropbox/README.md

 method names and specific uses.

-# Development
+## Development
 QtDropbox is currently under development and only provides limited features at the moment.
 If you have some knowledge about C++ (with Qt framework and/or the Dropbox REST API you are welcome to contribute to this project.
 For details take a look at the [project webpage](http://lycis.github.com/QtDropbox/)

-## Current status
+### Current status
 Because QtDropbox is far from being ready for a release candidate I will list all already available and somewhat tested features here:

 * Connect to dropbox
 * Request account information
-* Access files (read only)
+* Access files (read/write)

 The next features to be implemented are:

-* Full access for files
+* Documentation
+* Accessing file/directory metadata
 * Acessing the directory structure

+## Documentation
+You can generate a documentation of of all classes by:

+    qmake
+    make doc

+This will generate a directory called doxy/ that contains a HTML documentation.
+Input files to generate a LaTeX based configuration are supplied as well.

-# Further information
+## Further information
 There are some files apart this README that may provide some useful information:

 * LICENSE
   It's LGPL v3 although that is currently not mentioned in the files
-* CLASSES
+* INSTALL.md
-  provides a short overview about the responsibilities of each class
+  Installation and usage instructions
 * doc/
   Generally everthing inside this directory is information.